open-telemetry/oteps/text/0003-measure-metric-type.md

 Gauge metrics express a pre-calculated value that is either `Set()` by explicit instrumentation or observed through a callback.
 Generally, this kind of metric should be used when the metric cannot be expressed as a sum or a rate because the measurement interval is arbitrary.
 Use this kind of metric when the measurement is not a quantity, and the sum and event count are not of interest.

-Only the gauge kind of metric supports observing the metric via a gauge `Observer` callback (as an option).
+Only the gauge kind of metric supports observing the metric via a gauge `Observer` callback (as an option, see `0000-metric-observer.md`).
 Semantically, there is an important difference between explicitly setting a gauge and observing it through a callback.
 In case of setting the gauge explicitly, the call happens inside of an implicit or explicit context.
 The implementation is free to associate the explicit `Set()` event with a context, for example.
 When observing gauge metrics via a callback, there is no context associated with the event.

-As a special case, to support existing metrics infrastructure, a gauge metric may be declared as a precomputed cumulative sum using the `NonDescending` option, in which case it is defined as a strictly ascending.
+As a special case, to support existing metrics infrastructure and the `Observer` pattern, a gauge metric may be declared as a precomputed, unidirectional sum using the `Unidirectional` option, in which case it is may be used to define a rate.
+The initial value is presumed to be zero.
 The API will reject descending updates to non-descending gauges, instead submitting an SDK error event.

-For gauge metrics, the default OpenTelemetry implementation exports the last value that was explicitly `Set()`, or if using a callback, the current value from the Observer.
+For gauge metrics, the default OpenTelemetry implementation exports the last value that was explicitly `Set()`, or if using a callback, the current value from the `Observer`.

 ### Measure metric